Introduction

 SaaS application development services and cloud services are two of the most popular modern-day technologies.
 Often used for one another, both terms are different but have many things in common.
-This blog post will help you understand the relationship between SaaS applications and Cloud services.
+This blog post will help you understand the relationship between SaaS applications and cloud services.

 Cloud services and SaaS app development are two terms that confuse many people.
 Some think they’re the same and use them interchangeably, while others think they’re different but don’t know why.
 The confusion grows even more when you see terms like cloud-based application development, Saas, IaaS, PaaS, etc.